Plano Slip and Fall Lawyers Who Win You More

 So, schedule your free consultation today by calling (972) 947-3370.

 What Are The Most Common Injuries Caused by Slip and Falls?

 You can experience catastrophic injuries that affect you the rest of your life.
 Fortunately though, most injuries are relatively short-term and you can fully recover from them.
 These could include:

-- Back and Spinal Cord Injuries – On the more mild side, you may simply experience a slipped or herniated disk.
+On the more mild side, you may simply experience a slipped or herniated disc.
 Though it’s painful and limits your mobility, you can usually recover from a slipped disk within 6 weeks or so.
 Severe back and spinal cord injuries, however, can be lifelong.
 They can lead permanent paralysis, for example.

 How Do Our Lawyers Strategize Your Slip and Fall Case?

 In 90% of cases, we can assemble a strategy so strong that the at-fault party will simply settle without going to court.
 It’s really in everyone’s best interest to avoid the filing of a lawsuit because it takes a lot of time and costs a ton more money.

 But in some cases, the defendant believes they can win the claim.
 Because Texas law allows them to show you have partial responsibility for your injuries, they may go that route to try and minimize their potential payout.